In Your Face is Now Available

 The Takata Airbag Recall

 In 2009, a recent high school graduate named Ashley Parham became the first victim of a Takata airbag, when she was killed in a minor accident she should have walked away from.
-Her inflator’s propellant had withered in the presence of heat and moisture, causing the device’s internal pressure to soar, rupturing its steel casing, and spewing a deadly piece of shrapnel that severed her carotid artery.
+The inflator’s propellant had withered in the presence of heat and moisture, causing its internal pressures to soar, rupturing its steel casing and spewing a deadly piece of shrapnel that severed her carotid artery.
 Twenty-seven deaths have followed, along with more than four hundred gruesome injuries, and there is no end in sight.

-Our purpose is not just to get these deadly airbags off the road faster, but also to indict another 100 million the National Highway Traffic Safety Administration (NHTSA) ‘believes are safe.’
-They have the same weaknesses – the same Achilles tendon – and unless something is done that moves the finish line entirely, many more innocent lives will be ruined.
+The Takata airbag recall is the largest and most complex ever.
+Our purpose is not just to get these deadly airbags off the road faster, but also to indict 100 million more the National Highway Traffic Safety Administration (NHTSA) ‘believes are safe.’
+They have the same weaknesses – the same Achilles tendon – and unless something is done that moves the finish line entirely, more innocent lives will be ruined.

 Takata 2019 Recall Decision

-Regulatory agencies and automakers around the globe are desperately clinging to the ‘belief’ that 100 million more Takata inflators on our roads are safe because they contain a drying agent, or desiccant.
-56 million of those are in the U.S. and at the end of 2019, NHTSA was to make the critical call on their fate.
-They didn’t.
+Regulatory agencies and automakers around the globe are desperately clinging to the ‘belief’ that 100 million more Takata inflators on our roads are safe because they contain a drying agent.
+56 million of those are in the U.S. and at the end of 2019, NHTSA was supposed to make the critical call on their fate.
+That didn’t happen.
 Instead, the agency waited until May 2020, at the height of a global pandemic, to announce they were siding with a consortium of automakers to leave Takata’s ticking time bombs in our faces forever.
-We intend just the opposite – to rid the world of every last one of them.
+Our purpose is just the opposite – to rid the world of every last one of them.
 It is what fuels us.
 Our message is clear: Takata didn’t design or manufacture safe inflators and was a fraudulent company that too often put profit over the protection of their customers.

 Time Without NHTSA Administrator